rhonalchirinos/prestacli/README.md

 composer global require rhonalchirinos/prestacli
 ```

-# Comands

-* Generate new project
+# Generate new project

-    For generate a new module for Prestashop you should execute that command indicate the author, type of module and name module.
+    For generate a new module for Prestashop you should execute that command.

     ```cmd
-    prestacli new --a 'name author' type name
+    prestacli new type name --a 'name author'
     ```

     now, run the container

     ```cmd